jsabrokwah/lampstck/deployment-instructions.md

    - VPC with public, private, and isolated subnets across two Availability Zones
    - Application Load Balancer in public subnets
    - EC2 instances in private subnets with Auto Scaling
-   - Aurora MySQL database in isolated subnets
+   - Containerized MySQL database on EC2 in isolated subnet
    - Security groups, IAM roles, and CloudWatch monitoring

 2. Update the repository URL in the CloudFormation template if you're hosting the code in your own repository: